punk8/infrared-default-list/README.md

 Thank you for contributing to our ecosystem!

-### Internal review process

-If a `png`/`webp` image is submitted, ensure a `svg` has been generated.
-If not, ensure the assets are in the `assets/*/new` folder and run `convert-new-assets-to-svg`.
-If the svg looks good and is smaller than the webp then use it, otherwise use the webp.

 ## Converting assets from png to svg

-1. Try to convert the image by adding it to `src/assets/tokens/new` and then running `pnpm convert-new-assets-to-svg` or using https://vectormagic.com
+1. Try to convert the image by adding it to `src/assets/tokens/new` and then using https://vectormagic.com or running `pnpm convert-new-assets-to-svg`
 2. If that doesn't produce a good result:
    1. Add the image to a figma file
    2. Resize it down to 256px x 256px.
 If it is smaller, leave it